carolineruth0/PacMen-Exercise/README.md

 Title: PacMen Exercise

 Description: This project shows a PacMen go back and forth across the screen.
-The files in this project contain code provided by the Full Stack Development with MERN course.
+The files in this project contain code provided by the Full Stack Development with MERN course with edits by me.

 How to run: Download and then drag and drop the HTML file on the browser.